pyxem/pyxem/doc/start_pixstem.rst

 In addition to the guides on this webpage, another good resource is the `Introduction to pixStem notebook <https://gitlab.com/pixstem/pixstem_demos/blob/release/introduction_to_pixstem.ipynb>`_.
 This is a pre-filled Jupyter Notebooks showing various aspects of pixStem's functionality.

+The Jupyter Notebooks can also be `downloaded <https://gitlab.com/pixstem/pixstem_demos/-/archive/release/pixstem_demos-release.zip>`_, and run locally on your computer.